gclssvglx/python-workshop/slides.md

 - Use the right tools - Python is `batteries included`
 - Virtualise the environment
-- Structure the project - properly and consistently
+- Structure the project - be consistent
 - Test your code
 - Use a code coverage tool
 - Lint your code - not necessarily the tests